japtain-cack/bedrock-server/README.md

 * GUID=1000

 ### Template server.properties
+I've updated this project to use [Remco config management](https://github.com/HeavyHorst/remco).
+This allows for templatization of config files and options can be set using environment variables.
+This allows for easier deployments using most docker orchistration/management platforms including Kubernetes.

-use the following file for full environment variable reference
+Use the following file for full environment variable reference.

 https://github.com/japtain-cack/bedrock-server/blob/master/remco/templates/server.properties